Methicillin-resistant Staphylococcus aureus (MRSA)

 For more information about MRSA, see the Centers for Disease Control website: www.cdc.gov/mrsa.

 Call your provider if you have a wound that seems to get worse instead of healing.

 Follow these steps to avoid a staph infection and to prevent an infection from spreading:

 Simple steps for athletes include:

 Reviewed By: Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
-Editorial Team.
+Internal review and update 11/06/2018 by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
+Editorial team.